-The health insurance exchange industry is mainly driven by third party administrators (TPA), brokerages, consultancies and firms catering to diverse end-use industries.
-Health insurance exchange has several components including services and software, which is expected to gain higher revenues as compared to hardware components.
+The health insurance exchange industry is mainly driven by third-party administrators (TPA), brokerages, consultancies, and firms catering to diverse end-use industries.
+Health insurance exchange has several components including services and software, which are expected to gain higher revenues as compared to hardware components.

 Periodic or routine upgrades of different modules and functions of the software components to foster compatibility are likely to spur segment growth.
 Compatibility requires the installation of additional features, and information on recurring nature of services which are necessary for ongoing reports.
 The compatibility framework also checks the increased shift from legacy mainframes to the cloud and Saas IT-enabled business models.

 IT vendors generate the highest revenue for the market, measured regarding several components such as planning, designing, implementation of exchanges, system integration, program management, operations, and maintenance.

 However, factors such as data privacy, security issues, high capital investments, lack of awareness especially for the private exchanges, the complex set of technologies, and changing regulations are expected to thwart industry growth.
 Lack of skilled manpower regarding knowledge on healthcare domain and technical expertise may also pose a challenge to market growth over the forecast period.

 The global industry has been segmented by type, phase, component, end-use industries, and geography.
 By type, the health insurance exchange market is further divided into public and private exchanges.